Harphies/my-webiste/src/pages/post_21/index.md

   - Content-Filtering Recommender
   - Collaborative Filtering Recommender

-## Collaborative filtering based recommender systems.
+## Collaborative filtering based recommender systems

 - Filtering based on comparison between an item and a user profile.
 The key idea is that similar users share the same interest on similar items, and those similar items are liked by a user.

-# Colaborative based filtering approaches.
+## Colaborative based filtering approaches

 - Nearest Neighborhood
 - Matrix factorization